Appointments (...and the pandemic)

-If you arrange a telephone appointment we cannot give you a precise time, the call will come from a withheld number, please keep your phone with you and note they may not be able to ring you back if you miss the call.
+If you arrange a telephone appointment, please keep your phone with you and note that we may not be able to ring you back if you miss the call.

 You may be asked by reception for a very brief description of your problem.
-This will help the reception team to signpost you to the most appropriate healthcare professional or service for your needs.
+The receptionists aren't prying - they simply need some basic information to signpost you to the most appropriate healthcare professional or service for your needs.

 There are only a certain number of each appointment type that we can make available on any given day and that demand for appointments can sometimes be quite high.
 If you are unable to keep an appointment for whatever reason, please ring us as soon as possible on 01225 331616 and select option 2.
 You will be able to leave a message to cancel your appointment and we can make the slot available to other patients.
 If you cancel at very short notice and we are unable to rebook the appointment this may be recorded as a Did Not Attend (DNA) on your record.